hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 </details>

-2. Change what we are searching for in the `grep` statements
+2. Change what sequence we are searching for in the `grep` statements

 <details>
         <summary><i>Click here for answer</i></summary>